 Contraception is also a man’s business

-Vasectomy, also called male sterilization, is another contraceptive method besides the condom and the birth control pill.
-In this procedure, the two vas deferens are cut in the scrotum and the ends are tied off, sclerosed by heat or closed by a titanium clip.
+Vasectomy, also called male sterilization, is another method of contraception along with the condom and the birth control pill.
+During this procedure, both vas deferens in the scrotum are cut and the ends are tied off, sclerosed by heat or closed with a titanium clip.

 Does a vasectomy scare men?

-Last but not least, the impermeable spermatic cords are moved to different tissue layers of the testis to prevent them from coalescing.
-Over the next few days, only two small plasters will serve as a reminder of the sterilization performed.
-This process makes it impossible for sperm to enter the seminal fluid.
+Last but not least, the impermeable spermatic cords are relocated to different tissue layers of the testis to prevent them from coalescing.
+In the next few days, only two small plasters remind of the sterilization performed.
+This procedure prevents sperm from entering the seminal fluid.

-The vasectomy does not have a great influence on the erection, the sensation of pleasure or the orgasm or ejaculation.
-Since sperm make up only about five percent of semen, the amount of ejaculate is no different from a non-sterilized man.
+Vasectomy does not have a major impact on erection, pleasurable sensation or orgasm or ejaculation.
+Since sperm make up only about five percent of semen, the amount of ejaculate is no different from that of a non-sterilized man.

-What a blessing for women whose husbands undergo sterilization, because this way contraception is in the hands of the partner.
-To avoid pregnancy, the loved one does not need to take additional hormones.
-With a one-time investment of 450 to 500 euros, the issue of contraception is no longer an issue after the medical procedure.
+What a blessing for women whose husbands get sterilized, because this way contraception is in the hands of the partner.
+To avoid pregnancy, the lover does not need to take additional hormones.
+With a one-time investment of 450 to 500 euros, the question of contraception after the medical procedure is no longer an issue.
 Only a few weeks you have to be patient and additionally use contraception.
-Only when the urologist no longer sees sperm under the miscroscope can the fun begin without the pill, condom or other means of contraception.
+Only when the urologist sees no more sperm under the microscope can the fun begin without the pill, condom or other contraceptives.

-More than 75 percent of men support sterilization
+More than 75 percent of men favor sterilization

-A survey found that couples have an increasingly affirmative opinion of male sterilization.
-After family planning has been completed, the question now arises: How will contraception be used in the future?
-Living without sex is not an option.
-The pill or the condom would be an option, but in the long run it’s not the real thing.
+A survey found that couples are increasingly affirming male sterilization.
+Now that family planning has been completed, the question arises: How should contraception be used in the future?
+Life without sex is not an option.
+The pill or the condom would be an option, but it’s not the real thing in the long run.

-If you forget to take the pill or have to deal with a gastrointestinal virus, you are no longer safe.
-Even with meticulous application, the failure rate is 0.3 to 1 percent.
-If the man uses the condom in an exemplary manner, the Pearl Index is 2.
-If he uses it without caution, the index rises to 12.
+If you forget to take the pill or have a stomach virus, you are no longer safe.
+Even with careful application, the failure rate is 0.3 to 1 percent.
+If the man uses the condom in an exemplary manner, the Pearl index is 2.
+If he uses it carelessly, the index rises to 12.

 Hormone-free contraception thanks to male sterilization

 Through a small outpatient procedure under local or general anesthesia, vasectomy is performed.
-Couples with completed family planning are permanently relieved of the fear of an unplanned baby.
+Couples with completed family planning are thus permanently freed from the fear of an unplanned baby.
 Male sterilization is the most reliable method of contraception for men.
-There, the rate of non-efficacy with typical use is only 0.15 percent.
+There, the rate of non-efficacy for typical use is only 0.15 percent.

 The survey asked 2000 men about male sterilization.
-The result is astonishing, because more than 75 percent of those surveyed could well imagine having a vasectomy performed on them (47.3 percent).
+The result is surprising, as more than 75 percent of respondents could imagine having a vasectomy (47.3 percent).
 8.8 percent are already sterilized.

 For the remaining 15 percent, the intervention is not an option at all.
-If necessary, they use a condom or leave contraception to women.
-Even nowadays, some love-struck male creatures do not feel responsible for the matter of contraception.
+If necessary, they use a condom or leave contraception to the women.
+Even today, some males in love do not feel responsible for the issue of contraception.
 They do it wildly and without contraception, no matter with whom.
-Their irresponsible actions will be “rewarded” sooner or later.
+Your irresponsible actions will be “rewarded” sooner or later.
 Either with an unwanted child or an STD such as syphilis, gonorrhea, genital herpes or genital warts.

-– Condom ruptured: What to do in case of a contraceptive breakdown?
+– Condom burst: What to do if the contraceptive breaks?

 – Contraceptive gel for men successfully tested